daiearth22/test/engineering/ux/uxresearcher-onboarding/index.html.md

     * Reproduce the bug.

-    * @mention the Product Manager(PM/index.html.md) responsible for that area of the product.
+    * @mention the Product Manager(PM) responsible for that area of the product.

 * Proposed feature request